Kavyasreep123/DAY5TASK/README.md

 # DAY6TASK
-Build tables and insert data
+#Build tables and insert data
-Practice Scalar and Correlated Subqueries
-Use IN, EXISTS, = with Subqueries
+#Use IN, EXISTS, = with Subqueries